-The book is easy to navigate, and it’s simple to find a workout which basically fits your specific needs on any particular day.
+The book is easy to navigate, and it’s simple to find a workout that basically fits your specific needs on any particular day.

 The Final Verdict

-The next time when you ask yourself what does a rowing machine do to your body, then you know that it can provide a solid full body workout.
-It is efficient in burning calorie and shedding the fats.
+The next time when you ask yourself what a rowing machine does to your body, then you know that it can provide a solid full-body workout.
+It is efficient in burning calories and shedding fats.